This post may contain affiliate links. Read my full disclosure policy.

 Finished Portuguese Chicken with Crispy skin cut up on a cutting board.

-Hope you enjoy the Portuguese Chicken!
-Leave your comments, adaptions and rating below.
+I hope you enjoy this delicious Peri Peri Chicken!
+Leave your comments, adaptions, and rating below.
+Always appreciated!

 Cheers and love,